The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: Introduction

-Structures related to the Lie algebra $\oS$ and the adjoint braid arrangement have appeared in quantum field theory, see e.g. \cite{Huz1}, \cite{Ruelle}, \cite{epstein1976general}, \cite{epstein2016}, \cite{evans1992n}, \cite{evans1994being}.
-Up-operators\footnote{ see \cite[Section 8.12]{aguiar2010monoidal}} on the species of the adjoint braid arrangement, called the Steinmann arrows, play a central role in the algebraic formalism developed in \cite{egs74}, \cite{epstein1976general} for the study of generalized retarded functions, see \autoref{arrow}.
-These up-operators may be extended to $\boldsymbol{\Sigma}$, and are used to obtain the (operator products of time-ordered products of) interacting field observables corresponding to a perturbative S-matrix scheme \cite[p.
+Structures related to the Lie algebra $\oS$ and the adjoint braid arrangement have appeared in quantum field theory, see e.g. \cite{Huz1}, \cite{Ruelle}, \cite{epstein1976general}, \cite{epstein2016}, \cite{evans1992n}, \cite{evans1994being}. \hbox{Up-operators}\footnote{\ see \cite[Section 8.12]{aguiar2010monoidal}} on the species of the adjoint braid arrangement, called the Steinmann arrows, play a central role in the algebraic formalism developed in \cite{egs74}, \cite{epstein1976general} for the study of generalized retarded functions, see \autoref{arrow}.
+These up-operators may be extended to $\boldsymbol{\Sigma}$, and are used to obtain the (operator products of time-ordered products of) interacting field observables of a perturbative S-matrix scheme \cite[p.
 259-261]{ep73roleofloc}.
 The primitive elements map $\oS\hookrightarrow \boldsymbol{\Sigma}$, which embeds the adjoint braid arrangement realization of $\textbf{Zie}$ into its universal enveloping algebra, appears in \cite[Equation 79, p.
 260]{ep73roleofloc}, \cite[Equation 1, p.26]{epstein1976general}, \cite[Equations 35, 36]{epstein2016}.
 The map is given in terms of the $\tH$-basis of $\boldsymbol{\Sigma}$.
-This shows that in physics, generalized retarded products correspond to $\textbf{Zie}$, whereas products of time-ordered products correspond to $\boldsymbol{\Sigma}$.
-We hope to further expose the connection between species and QFT in future work.
+We hope to further expose the connection between species and quantum field theory in future work.

-We now give a brief summary of the paper.
-We begin in \autoref{subsec:The Restricted All-subset Arrangement} by describing some important aspects of the adjoint braid arrangement.
-Let $I$ be a finite set with cardinality $n$, and for $P=( S_1| \dots| S_k)$ a partition of $I$, let